-The purpose of this blog is to provide insights from the Christian perspective.
-It exists to present the faith once for all delivered to the saints through the teaching of sound doctrine and exegesis.
-The Apostle Paul gave the following exhortation, "...that ye might learn in us not to think of men above that which is written, that no one of you be puffed up for one against another."
-(1 Corinthians 4:6)
+This site exists to provide insights from the Christian perspective through teaching theology and biblical exegesis.
+Does God exist?
+How reliable is the biblical text?
+How should the Christian faith be understood?
+These questions are not simply academic, but affect everybody.
+The Apostle Paul imparted this wisdom to us, "...that ye might learn in us not to think of men above that which is written, that no one of you be puffed up for one against another" (1 Corinthians 4:6).

 Saturday, September 2, 2017